Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Modeling of IES and LR Attacks

 To quantify the acceptable user thermal comfort, the predicted mean vote (PMV) index is introduced as follows\cite{mao2019pmv}: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where ${{I}_{cl}}$ stands for the thermal resistance of clothing; ${{T}_{in,t}}$ denotes the indoor temperature. ${{T}_{s}}$ is the average temperature at which a person's skin feels comfortable; $M$ denotes the human body's metabolic rate.
 Here, the indoor comfort temperature is taken as 21 degrees Celsius.

+As a vital indicator of comfort, the PMV index encapsulates users' subjective perceptions of indoor temperatures, which in turn informs scheduling decisions.
 To ensure indoor thermal comfort, it is recommended that the PMV value stays within the range of [-0.5, 0.5] \cite{ku2014automatic}.
-In this study, we limit the nighttime PMV to the range of [-0.9, 0.9].
-The PMV change range is { \abovedisplayskip{2pt} \belowdisplayskip{2pt} } Additionally, the transient heat balance equation of the building is employed to depict the impact of heat variations in the heating system on the building temperature \cite{li2021optimal}.
+In this study, we limit the nighttime PMV to the range of [-0.9, 0.9] \cite{li2021coordinating}.
+The PMV change range is

+{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} } Additionally, the thermal load is predominantly utilized to sustain indoor temperatures by transferring heat via a network of heat pipes, thereby fulfilling the heating demands of the building.
+A constant mass flow rate is maintained to control the water temperature within the heating system, effectively satisfying the thermal load requirements.
+The transient heat balance equation of the building is employed to depict the impact of heat variations in the heating system on the building temperature \cite{li2021optimal}.
 This equation allows us to calculate the building's heat load: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where ${{T}_{out,t}}$ represents the outdoor temperature in period $t$; $K$ denotes the comprehensive heat transfer coefficient; $F$ and $V$ denote the surface area and volume of the building, respectively; ${{c}_{air}}$ and ${{\rho }_{air}}$ refer to the specific heat capacity and density of the indoor air, respectively.